rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 If you wish to serve all types of clients, make sure you have `MP4` version of the recording alongside `FLV` and `HLS`.
 You can build any custom security around VOD similar to live streams using the [Red5 pro simple auth plugin](https://red5pro.com/docs/server/authplugin.html).

-Checkout the following testbed examples to get more info on implementing VOD in your application:
+Check out the following testbed examples to get more info on implementing VOD in your application:

 [HTML5 SDK](https://github.com/red5pro/streaming-html5/tree/master/src/page/test/playbackVOD)
 [Android](https://github.com/red5pro/streaming-html5/tree/master/src/page/test/playbackVOD)
 [IOS](https://github.com/red5pro/streaming-html5/tree/master/src/page/test/playbackVOD)

-#### Developing custom clients
+#### Developing desktop solutions

-Going beyond the supported client types, some business have a custom requirement to develop streaming applications for desktop.
+Going beyond the supported client types, some businesses have a custom requirement to develop streaming applications for the desktop.
 While we do not have any custom offering desktop solutions separately, it is quite possible to use existing offerings to develop a desktop solution.

 * **RTMP Support for desktop solutions**:

 You can add RTMP support for your desktop solution using a third party `RTMP SDK` or the []`Flash player` distributable](https://www.adobe.com/products/flashplayer/distribution.html) solution.

 Flash player redistribution allows you to bundle the flash player DLLs along with your application files and access the player in your application normally.
-For `DOT NET` development flash player can be accessed as a `activex` or `shockwaveflash` component.

-For platforms such as Java, python etc, you will need a custom RTMP SDK to enable encoding/decoding of streams.
+For `DOT NET` development flash player can be accessed as an `ActiveX` or `shockwave flash object` component.
+For other platforms such as Java, python, etc, you will need a custom RTMP SDK to enable encoding/decoding of streams.

 * **RTC Support for desktop solutions**:

-For RTC support in your application the simplest way is to make sure your application can integrate the webkit engine or more accuratly - the chrome engine.
-That makes development easy as you can leverage the existing HTML5 SDK.
+For RTC support in your application, the simplest way is to make sure your application can integrate the WebKit engine or more accurately - the chrome engine.
+That makes development easy as you can leverage the existing HTML5 SDK (Javascript).
 You can use [electron](https://electronjs.org/) solution for packaging and distributing your application.

+For **Dot Net** you can try open-source [CEFSharp](http://cefsharp.github.io/) module which lets you embed chromium through WinForms.

-If your development technology isnt HTML5 supportive or cannot support webkit/chrome then you can also try leveraging 3rd.
+If your development platform is not HTML5 supportive or cannot support WebKit/Chrome then you can also try leveraging **3rd party RTMP SDKs**.
+Red5 Pro uses open RTMP specifications.
+Any library based on standard RTMP specifications should, in theory, work well with Red5 pro.

+> We do not take responsibility or provide support for 3rd party SDKs or libraries.

 ## Use cases